 Well, I don’t know about getting something for free when the hotel purposely charges extra for that kind of perk.
 But this post about how to get a hotel upgrade almost 100% of the time might help.

-Each state has its own rules regarding people wearing masks.
-However counties, corporate entities and individual locations may have their own policies regarding mask use.
+Each country has its own rules regarding people wearing masks.
+On top of that, corporate entities and individual locations may have their policies regarding mask use.
 They’re in place for the safety of everyone who works and visits there.
 So stop looking like a jerk and follow them.
-Or go to a different hotel that doesn’t care about mask use.
-Or best of all, get a COVID shot! 😉
+Or go to a different hotel in another country that doesn’t care about mask use.
+But what’s done where YOU live has nothing to do with what’s done where you ARE.

 I’d like to check in now/early.
 Or check out late.
 You told me no. Why can’t I?

 When you rent a hotel room by the day, the room is, of course, not a given for a full 24 hours on the day you arrive and the day you leave.
-It’s closer to 18, usually from around 4 or 5 pm check-in time and around 10 or 11 am check-out time.
+It’s closer to 18 hours, usually from around 4 or 5 pm check-in time and about 10 or 11 am check-out time.

 There’s nothing wrong with asking for early check-in or late check-out.
 Depending on when we’ve arrived and our plans, we’ve sometimes asked and have sometimes gotten it, sometimes not.